Impact of multi-billion move from sugar to corn syrup

-The transaction was also part of one of the biggest BEE deals in FMCG and would source one third of maize from emerging farmers.
+The transaction was one of the biggest BEE deals in history and would also source one third of maize from emerging farmers.

-Genesis was appointed to undertake an independent, balanced assessment of the economic costs and benefits of the new plant project, measured in a net contribution to GDP and employment.
+Genesis was appointed to undertake an independent assessment of the economic costs and benefits of the new project, measured in a net contribution to GDP and employment.

 Genesis was also asked to evaluate whether the deal would be good for transformation of the economy and what impact it would have on food security.

-The Genesis analysis was first used by the companies to decide whether the project should go ahead.
-Then the companies used the Genesis analysis to present the pros and cons of the project to the policymakers to secure government and regulator support for the transaction.
+The independent report was used to present the pros and cons of the project to the policy-makers to secure government and regulator support for the transaction.

 Sign up for Genesis News